 Other workplaces and businesses not listed above are asked to follow the guidance on COVID-19 in the workplace.

 For more information, review provincial guidance documents.

-Visit schools, child care and camps during COVID-19 for information about those settings and report positive cases in schools, child care and children's camp facilities using the designated tool.
+Visit schools, child care and camps during COVID-19 for information about those settings.

 Public Health uses information from this form to support case management and contact tracing.

 Cases outlined above should only be reported if individuals:

 Public health uses information from this reporting portal to prioritize outbreak investigations.
 Learn about Public Health's personal health information practices.

 At this time, Public Health will not be following up with positive rapid antigen results unless the individual is a health care worker, or lives or works in a congregate setting.

 If you are positive on a rapid antigen test, you are considered positive for COVID-19.
 Visit our self-isolation page for information on who should self-isolate and testing information.